 Sansevieria zeylanica (mother-in-law s tongue) is a stemless perennial flowering species characterized by its long, sword-shaped succulent leaves, which grow from a rhizomatous rootstock.

-The leaves are erect and rigid and grow up to 2.5’ feet tall and up to 1” inch wide.
+The leaves of snake plants are erect and rigid and grow up to 2.5’ feet tall and up to 1” inch wide.

 The dark-green leaves of bowstring hemp feature creamy-white wave-like horizontal stripes across their surface.

 Bowstring hemp is easy-to-grow and displays a slow to moderate growth rate.